Getting a letter of good standing from VCNZ

 - proof of identity (notarised copy of passport, and photo)

 - proof of qualification (notarised copy of qualification)

-- proof of registration (a letter of good standing from the appropriate registration authority)
+- proof of registration (a letter of good standing from the appropriate registration authority).

-The registration authority in your country of destination will probably require a Letter of Good Standing from us.
+The regulatory authority in your country of destination will probably require a Letter of Good Standing from us.
 This states your date of registration, your current practising status, whether there has every been a finding of professional misconduct against you, how you stand in relation to fee payment, and whether you are in "good standing" with us.
 In many jurisdictions this letter of good standing has a "shelf-life" of no more than three months so you need to ensure it is reasonably current when you apply to be registered overseas.